VesnaBozic/git-commands/README.md

 ## What is in Git repository?

-> Combination of collection of files and directories and history of the changes on the project (different versions of the project).
+> Combination of collection of files and directories and history of all the changes on the project (different versions of the project).

 ## What is .git?
 > In .git are located all extra informations about repository. .git directory is in the root directory of the repository.
 We should never delete or change .git.

 ## Git status
 ```bash